Introduction -contractor Self Assessment tax return guide

 Basically, for the tax year ending 5 April 2023, the tax return deadline (UK), and tax payment deadline is 31 January 2024.
 Likewise, for the tax year ending 5 April 2022, the deadline was 31 January 2023.

 You can still fill in a paper return (SA100) by sending this through the post to HMRC.
 Basically, in this case, the deadline to complete and file your paper tax return by is 31 October 2023.
 In addition, this is also the date you need to have paid your tax bill in this scenario.

 If you submit tax returns or revised tax returns for past tax years, in some cases, you may need to file this on a paper tax return and send it through the post to HMRC, as the online option is not available.

 Payments on account

-As part of this tax Self Assessment guide, please note under the personal tax system, you may need to make `Payments on account’ by 31 January and 31 July each year.
-These are payments on account of the following year’s tax bill.
-Please, note, you will not need to make payments on account if:
+As part of this tax Self Assessment guide, we now highlight that under the personal tax system, you may need to make `Payments on account’ by 31 January and 31 July each year.
+Furthermore, contractor POA are payments on account of the following year’s contractor Self Assessment UK tax bill.
+However, you will not need to make payments on account if: